Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 Desember 2025 20.42.35 UTC
+- WIB: Senin, 8 Desember 2025 21.34.15 UTC
-- WITA: Senin, 8 Desember 2025 21.42.35 UTC
+- WITA: Senin, 8 Desember 2025 22.34.15 UTC
-- WIT: Senin, 8 Desember 2025 22.42.35 UTC
+- WIT: Senin, 8 Desember 2025 23.34.15 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"The only place you find success before work is in the dictionary."

-Kategori: success
+Kategori: motivational